Shop Zoma Memory

 What is Zoma’s return policy and warranty for its memory foam mattresses?

 Every Zoma Mattress includes a risk-free, 100-night trial, which begins on the day that your mattress is delivered.
 We do require our customers to test their mattress for a minimum of 30 nights.
 If you decide during your sleep trial that the Zoma Mattress is not the bed for you, we will work with you on the return request and issue a refund.
-Please note: Returns initiated before the 30-night mark will be subject to a $99 early processing fee.
+Please note: To ensure optimal adjustment, we ask customers to trial their mattress for at least 30 nights prior to initiating a return.
+This allows for a thorough experience to truly decide if the mattress is right for you.

 Our memory foam mattress warranty guarantees coverage for 10 years, starting the day you purchase your new mattress.
 We provide protection against faulty workmanship or manufacturing defects.
 Should your Zoma Mattress develop a visible indentation greater than 1.5 inches that isn’t caused by an unsupportive foundation, we will work with you to issue a full repair or replacement, at no cost to you.